 Whether it’s windy, rainy or sunny, sometimes your hair just needs that extra bit of oomph.
 The go-to styling products for curlies usually involve mousse or gel for curly hair.
 But these days, there are so many different styling products that it’s difficult to distinguish which is best for your hair.
 Luckily, if you have type 3 hair, we have answers to that hard-hitting debate: mousse vs. gel.

 The first question people ask is how to define both mousse and gel.
 This one is a bit tricky because there isn’t always a distinguishable difference these days.
 Many products cross the line between mousse and gel, some even calling themselves one when they mean the other.
 But there are some basic differences.

 Mousse generally comes in a bottle or spray can and is usually opaque.
 It’s used in small quantities on wet or dry hair.
-This product is used more for lighter sculpting technique and for additional volume, a pro to the mousse versus gel debate.
-If you have to change your hair a couple times in one day, mousse can be used and reused due to its light density.
+This product is used more for lighter sculpting techniques and for additional volume, pro to the mousse versus gel debate.
+If you have to change your hair a couple of times in one day, mousse can be used and reused due to its light density.

 The downside to mousse is no matter how great it is for sculpting volume, it’s so light and porous as a product that it doesn’t have as much hold as gel by far.
 Sure, your hair looks great and naturally falls just right with proper mousse etiquette, but if you’re out on a windy day, running after children, or doing any extraneous activity, mousse may not have the hold you need.